-Build an API for your frontend using Cloudflare Workers · Cloudflare Pages docs
+Build an API for your front end using Cloudflare Workers

 /api/posts/:id, which will be used to retrieve a specific blog post based on ID.

 While you can manually parse incoming URLs, it is much easier to use a routing library to consistently handle incoming requests.
-Install and use itty-router, an open-source routing library with support for Cloudflare Workers:
+Install and use itty-router, an open-source routing library with support for Cloudflare Workers by running the following command in your terminal:

 Installing itty-router